 Unknown Future Expenses

 It’s harder if you don’t know up-front how large the expenses will be, or when they will come.
-An example is maintenance and repairs for you car.
-Currently I drive a company car, so I don’t have to deal with these costs anymore, but a couple years ago when I owned my vehicle I budgeted for fuel, taxes, insurance, but also for maintenance and depreciation.
+An example is maintenance and repairs for your car.
+Currently I drive a company car, so I don’t have to deal with these costs anymore, but a couple of years ago when I owned my vehicle I budgeted for fuel, taxes, insurance, but also for maintenance and depreciation.
 I think I budgeted 100 euros per month for maintenance, so I had 1200 euros per year.
 In the end I never needed that, but better be safe than sorry.

 What if there’s a garage bill coming up a month from now?
-Than it’s not enough to just budget your monthly amount (given you just start budgeting now).
+Then it’s not enough to just budget your monthly amount (given you just start budgeting now).
 Maybe you do spend 1200 per year on maintenance, but if you start setting aside 100 euros per month and in the second month you get a 600 euro bill you don’t have the money ready.

 You can solve this by front-loading your maintenance category by a couple hundred euros, so that you know that even if unexpected costs happen, you can pay for them.
 Also, just keep filling up that category with 100 euros per month.
 As soon as you’ve gotten to a point where you can predict more reliably when costs are going to happen, you can take some money from that category and from there on just budget monthly.